Uplifting Runaways: -branes in a KS Throat

 The fluxes \eqref{eq:fluxes2} give rise to a potential that generically fixes the complex structure moduli $S, z^i$ and the dilaton \(\tau = C_0 + \ i e^{-\Phi}\).
 This potential comes from the Gukov-Vafa-Witten superpotential \cite{GVW}

 The potential for the complex structure modulus $S$ involves the fluxes $M$ and $K$, while it depends on the other fluxes only indirectly through the axion-dilaton $\tau$, whose vev is determined by all fluxes.
 Furthermore, unlike the other ``bulk" moduli, the potential for $S$ is highly affected by the warp factor.
-Its functional form, derived in \cite{Douglas:2007tu, Douglas:2008jx} is
+Its functional form, derived in \cite{Douglas:2007tu, Douglas:2008jx} is\footnote{We follow the Einstein frame conventions of \cite{GKP} and use $2 \kappa_{10}^2 = (2 \pi)^7 \alpha'^4$.}

 where $g_s$ is the stabilized vev of the dilaton, $\Im \rho=({\rm Vol}_6)^{3/2}$ (see Appendix \ref{sec:4D} for more details), \(c\) denotes the constant value of the warp factor at the UV and will not be relevant here, whereas the constant \(c'\), multiplying the term coming solely from the warp factor, denotes an order one coefficient, whose approximate numerical value was determined in \cite{Douglas:2007tu} to be